ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 // {ok:true}
 ```

 This creates the database in Cloudant.
-If you are just connecting to a database that *simplenosql* created for you
+If you are just connecting to a database that *silverlining* created for you
 last time, then there is no need for the `create` step.

 ### Adding documents